Laguna Beach, CA

 Ted LeClercq

-Breakout Track D - Neither Divided nor Conquered: A Unified Approach to Nuclear and Thermonuclear Verdicts
+Breakout Track D - Neither Divided nor Conquered: A Unified Approach to Nuclear and Thermonuclear Verdicts (Grand I)

 With nuclear and even “thermonuclear” verdicts on the rise, effective communication, cooperation, and compromise between inside and outside counsel is more important than ever.
 This breakout session, led by Ted LeClercq from Louisiana member Deutsch Kerrigan, will share strategies for forming trial teams, responding to time-limited and early demands, and mitigating excess verdict exposure.